 The restaurant has a number of rooms available, including the historic Kingswood Room, our function room, plus a cosy private dining and meeting room which can comfortably host eighteen in a boardroom style, known as the Trow Room.

-The Kingswood Room has a certain historical flair to it as it was formerly the billiard room for the Victorian Brine Baths which once stood where the Kingswood and Devoran is now.
+The Kingswood Room has a certain historical flair to it as it was formerly the billiard room for the Victorian Brine Baths which once stood where the Kingswood is now.
 The room can accommodate up to sixty for a formal dinner.

-We can accommodate a wide range of events, whether it is a special occasion, business dinner or just a get together with your friends for lunch, so be sure to consider the restaurant at the Kingswood and Devoran for your next event.
+We can accommodate a wide range of events, whether it is a special occasion, business dinner or just a get together with your friends for lunch, so be sure to consider the restaurant at the Kingswood for your next event.

 You’ll find a host of seasonal, fresh and exciting dishes using the best local produce available.
 There are different dining options available all day every day, so whatever you’re in the mood for, whether that’s a bistro, something more classic, a craft ale or the best fish and chips in the south west, you’ll find it here.